Adamo-97/k8s_autoscaling/README.md

-# Kubernetes Autoscaling Demo on AWS EC2
+# Kubernetes Autoscaling on AWS EC2

 A production-ready demonstration of **Horizontal Pod Autoscaling (HPA)** on a self-managed Kubernetes cluster running on AWS EC2 instances (without EKS).
 This project features a modern Node.js/TypeScript application with a stunning glassmorphism UI design.